Pitambara Peeth: Overview

-Shri Peetambara Peetha is one of the most famous temples of Baglamukhi which was established by Shree Swami Ji in 1920s.
+Shri Peetambara Peetha is one of the most famous temples of Baglamukhi.
+It was established by Shree Swami Ji in 1920s.
 He also established the temple of goddess Dhumavati within the ashram.
 Dhumavati and Bagalamukhi are two of the ten Mahavidyas.
-In addition to those, there are temples of Parshuram, Hanuman, Kal Bhairav and other god and goddess spread across the large area of Ashram.
+In addition to these, there are temples of Parshuram, Hanuman, Kal Bhairav and other god and goddess spread across the large area of Ashram.

 Currently the Peeth is maintained by a trust.
 There is a Sanskrit library which was established by the Pujyapaad, and is maintained by Ashram.
 One can get the books explaining the history of the Ashram and secret mantras of various kind of sadhanas and tantras.
 One of the unique feature of the Ashram is its endeavor to spread the light of Sanskrit language to young children, free of cost.
 Ashram conducts Sanskrit debates across the years.

 Pujyapaad was called 'Swamiji'or 'Maharaaj' by the devotees.
 No one knows from where he came, or his name; nor did he disclose this to anyone.
 However, he was a Parivrajakachrya Dandi Swami, who stayed on in Datia for a longer period.
 He was and still is a spiritual icon for many who visit the Peeth or have been associated with him directly or indirectly.
 He did and led many anushthans and sadhanas for the protection and welfare of both humanity and the country.
 Pt Shri Gaya Prasad Nayak ji (Babuji) of Garhi Malehara is renowned for his knowledge of Swamiji.
 Pujya Swamiji Maharaj and Babuji's Guruji were Gurubhai.

 Pujyapaad was a strong devotee of the Goddess Pitambara.
 He like the Sanskrit language, and had good knowledge of Urdu, Persian and Arabic, English, Pali and Prakrit.
 He liked the classical music and various great classical musicians used to visit the ashram, including Pundit Gundai Maharaj, Siyaram Tiwari, Rajan and Sajan Mishra, and Dagar Bandhu.
 Classical musician Acharaya Brhaspati was follower of Pujyapaad.